 While driving your vehicle the following precautions should be taken.
 Avoid driving on bad roads especially on two-wheelers.
 Vibrations and bad road jerks can increase the back pain on two-wheelers.
 The jerks raise the intradiscal pressures very high.
 Avoid long journeys at a stretch, take regular breaks in between.

 It is important to have proper support for your back during driving.
 Support the back with a small cushion.
 The seat should be adjusted so that the hips and knee are slightly bent.
 The arms should be relaxed and bent at 90 degrees angle to the steering well.

-Use mirrors for maximum advantage so that you need not to twist.
+Use mirrors for the maximum advantage so that you do not need to twist.

 #6 Make Your Office Healthy

 A good or well-planned office goes a long way in maintaining the employee’s physical health and spirit of working.

 The office chair should be of the height wherein the feet can touch the floor comfortably.
 Small cushion to support the back.
 Sit up straight in the chair.